click2cloud-ashwin/CI-CD-in-azure/Documentation/Azure CI_CD guide.md

 ![image](https://user-images.githubusercontent.com/69102413/160376686-41c91f37-920c-4dc5-a8f0-7e07e5c07a9d.png)

 Select the branch and locate the `prerequisite-pipeline.yaml` file.
 Here provide the values for all the environment variables.
+The value for AzureResourceConnectionManager is the name of service connection which you created earlier.

 ![image](https://user-images.githubusercontent.com/82659622/160397341-cf527301-7248-41fa-bdbf-86e960f7b8a7.png)